 A handful leave reviews after long-term usage ranging from 6 months to 1 year.
 One reviewer used it for 6 months on facial hair with little results.
 Another for 10 months with no effect on her chin but some results on her underarms.

 The neutral reviews come from those yet to use it and a few who report some slow results.
 Although it’s worked to varying degrees, they expected more to give a positive rating.
 One has hair-free patches after 10 months, and another a slower regrowth rate after 1 year.

-But there are some positive ratings and helpful feedback.
+But almost 60% leave positive ratings and some helpful feedback.

 The good bits

 A high number of reviews are brief and they really like the device but don’t explain their reasons.

 Positive initial impression feedback also comes from people who haven’t used it yet.
 Or from people who have used it just a few times.
 This includes a few Amazon Vine reviewers who receive the product in exchange for an honest review.

 Loads love that it’s compact and easy to use, if a bit time consuming.
 They like the carrying case and Glide mode.
 They recommend the calendar App to keep track of your treatments to get the best results.
 No one mentions the power-cord so it’s probably long enough and won’t get in the way.
 And many mention that there’s absolutely no pain during the treatments.